pingcap/docs-tidb-operator/en/renew-tls-certificate.md

 ---
 title: Renew and Replace the TLS Certificate
-summary: Learn how to renew and replace TlS certificates between TiDB components.
+summary: Learn how to renew and replace TLS certificates between TiDB components.
 ---

 # Renew and Replace the TLS Certificate